bloominstituteoftechnology/Sprint-Challenge--JavaScript/Answers.md

   2. Strings
   3. Booleans
   4. Arrays
-    * Arrays can contain any 'types' of data.
+    * Arrays can contain any type of data.
 Each element can be accessed using an index (making it easy to iterate over), and has some very useful built-in methods.
   5. Objects

 3. What is closure?
 Can you code out a quick example of a closure?
   * Closure is when a callback(inner) function can access a variable in it's outer scope, even after the function has been returned.